No-Fault Doctors Near You – Auto Accident Injury Care

 • 🆔 Auto Insurance Details – Your insurance company name, claim number, and adjuster’s contact information.

 • 👩⚖️ Attorney Information (if applicable) – If you have a personal injury lawyer, bring their name and contact details.
-This allows the doctor to coordinate records and billing.

 • 💳 Health Insurance Card (Optional) – While most billing goes through PIP, MedPay, or liens, some offices may request your health insurance as a backup.

-• 📑 Any Prior Medical Records – If you’ve already been seen in the ER, urgent care, or by another provider, bringing discharge papers or test results helps your no-fault doctor get the full picture.
+• 📑 Any Prior Medical Records – If you’ve already been seen in the ER, urgent care, or another provider, bringing discharge papers or test results helps your no-fault doctor get the full picture.

 • 📝 Personal ID – A driver’s license or state-issued ID for verification.